-Show the total profit from other property in Box 25B.
+Show the total profit or loss from other property in Box 26B.

 If you are a New Zealand tax resident you'll need to pay tax on your worldwide income under New Zealand tax law.
-This includes any property sales worldwide whether caught under the bright-line test for residential property sales or the other property rules.
+This includes any property sales worldwide subject to the bright-line property rule for residential land, or the other land sale rules.